mikecroucher/scala-spark-HelloWorld/Terminal_minitutorial.md

 ## Copying files
 You can copy files between directories by using `cp source destination` indicating the path of the file and then the path where you want the copy to be created.

+## But it is too much typing...
+We've got you covered!
+Let's say you want to go to your data directory.
+You can start use the autocomplete function you can start typing `cd HelloWorld/da` and then press the **Tab** key on your keyboard and the prompt will... well autocomplete the path for you.